kyleady/uss_rss_reader/README.md

 ## How to Use

-USS RSS Reader is pretty alpha quality at the moment so all we got is `/feeds/new` which will accept an RSS feed endpoint, store it and the last few articles returned from the parsed data to postgres, and then return you to a feed list.
+USS RSS Reader is in alpha at the moment.
+Click 'Sign Up' or go to `/user/new` to create a new account on your local database.
+Once you are signed in as a user, you may add feeds in the side bar or by going to `/feeds/new`.
+Doing so will accept an RSS feed endpoint, store it and the articles returned from the parsed data to postgres, and then return you to the current user's feed list.

+## Further Details

+For more detailed information, please see the Wiki.

 ---